IBM-Cloud/satellite-mvi-lab/README.md

 This project is based on IBM Cloud Pak Deployer https://github.com/IBM/cloud-pak-deployer
 It was stripped down before satellite specific components weere added (still holds many unused artifacts).
 If time permits we intend to submit satellite components upstream.
 Credits to the developers of Cloud Pak Deployer.

+The following steps will install Maximo Visual Inspection on an OpenShift cluster managed by IBM Cloud Satellite.
+For the purpose of this lab, the satellite location is hosted on IBM Cloud VPC.

 <p align="center"><img src="images/deployment.png" width="400" style="background-color: white"/></p>

 ## 1 Prereqs